vsphere-tmm/Supervisor-Services/README.md

 Data Services Manager Consumption Operator Sample values. yaml

+- Download latest version[values for v9.0.0.0](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/9.0.0.0/values.yaml).
+For details about each of the required properties, [see the configuration details page](dsm-co/README_9_0_0_0.md#data-services-manager-consumption-operator-9.0.0.0-configuration).
-- Download latest version: [values for v2.2.1](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/2.2.1/values.yaml).
+- Download version: [values for v2.2.1](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/2.2.1/values.yaml).
 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_1.md#data-services-manager-consumption-operator-2.2.1-configuration).
 - Download version: [values for v2.2.0](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/2.2.0/values.yaml).
 For details about each of the required properties, [see the configuration details page](dsm-co/README_2_2_0.md#data-services-manager-consumption-operator-2.2.0-configuration).
 - Download version: [values for v1.2.0](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/1.2.0/values.yaml).
 For details about each of the required properties, [see the configuration details page](dsm-co/README_1_2_0.md#data-services-manager-consumption-operator-1.2.0-configuration).
 - Download version: [values for v1.1.2](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/1.1.2/values.yaml).
 - Download version: [values for v1.1.1](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/1.1.1/values.yaml).
 - Download version: [values for v1.1.0](https://packages.broadcom.com/artifactory/dsm-distro/dsm-consumption-operator/supervisor-service/1.1.0/values.yaml).

+**Installation Note:**

+- DSM Consumption Operator v9.0.0.0<br>
+  You should add a new field isSupervisor in dsm section of the values yaml and its value should always be bool true.
+If you encounter any issues related to the Service-id, please contact Global Support Services (GSS) for immediate assistance.
-**Installation Note:** DSM Consumption Operator v2.2.X<br>
+- DSM Consumption Operator v2.2.X<br>
   When installing DSM Consumption Operator v2.2.X as a Supervisor Service, if you encounter any issues related to the Service-id, please contact Global Support Services (GSS) for immediate assistance.

+**Upgrade Note:**

+- DSM Consumption Operator v9.0.0.0<br>
+  If you are upgrading from v2.2.X to 9.0.0.0, do not uninstall the existing version and do not change the values yaml.
+Instead, we highly recommend contacting GSS for guidance and support.
+This will ensure a smooth upgrade process and prevent potential disruptions.
+  For additional help, please refer to the support documentation or reach out to our technical support team.
-**Upgrade Note:** DSM Consumption Operator v2.2.X<br>
+- DSM Consumption Operator v2.2.X<br>
   Earlier versions of the DSM Consumption Operator, including v1.1.0, v1.1.1, v1.1.2 and v1.2.0 are deprecated and should not be used for new Supervisor Service installation.
   If you are upgrading from these older versions to v2.2.X, do not uninstall the existing version.
 Instead, we highly recommend contacting GSS for guidance and support.
 This will ensure a smooth upgrade process and prevent potential disruptions.
   For additional help, please refer to the support documentation or reach out to our technical support team.

 ---
 # Supervisor Services Labs Catalog